geoffyli/agent-assisted-learning-kit/src/commands/learning-study.md

   - **Practical Examples**: User-specific examples discussed in THIS session
   - **Personal Insights**: User's discoveries from THIS phase
   - **Connections**: Links to related vault content
+- If a topic is marked for review, add an entry to the "For Review" section in `learning-plan.md`, including the phase number, the topic name, a link to the note (if it exists), and a brief note.
+- **Do not** include any "mark for review" information in the vault note itself.
+The note should only contain the learned content.

 - Update relevant MOC according to the overall MOC strategy
 - Create bidirectional wikilinks